redpen-cc/redpen-doc/source/configuration.rst

 Default Setting
 ~~~~~~~~~~~~~~~~~

-The following table shows the defalt symbol settings.
+The following table shows the defalt symbol settings for English documents.
 In the table, first column shows the names of symbols,
 second colums (Value) shows the character.
 Colums 'NeedBeforeSpace' and 'NeedAfterSpace' represent that the
 character should have space before or after it respectively.